Programmes and Regulations

 Students can choose the courses offered by the institution (minimum 30 hours).

-NSS, Red Ribbon Club, AICUF, Rotaract Club, Youth Red Cross, Eco Club, Consumer Club, Legal Literacy Committee, Women’s Cell, YUVA Tourism Club, Electoral Literacy Club and Games/Sports Committee are the Student Extension Activities.
+NCC, NSS, Red Ribbon Club, AICUF, Rotaract Club, Youth Red Cross, Eco Club, Consumer Club, Legal Literacy Committee, Women’s Cell, YUVA Tourism Club, Electoral Literacy Club and Games/Sports Committee are the student training activities.
 One can be chosen by the I and II UG students.

 Community Engagement Activity: Reaching the Unreached Neighbourhood (RUN):